One Man’s Journey To Appreciation

 Numerous extended family members, neighbors, and friends were frequent visitors to “the house.”

-Yep — our house was “the house,” the center of the family; the place where it all happened; where every we knew wanted to be.
+Yep — our house was “the house,” the center of the family; the place where it all happened; where everyone we knew wanted to be.

 It was a good life, even though my immediate family really had nothing of what this world calls secure.
 We were clean, and the house was spotless, but attaining, retaining, and saving money was always an issue.